 In a keto diet, you typically take very low carbohydrates which are around 50 grams a day.
 As the body needs energy and exhausts the glucose available, it switches to glycogen stores.
 That too exhausts fast and there isn’t any more glucose to burn (19).

 This takes the body to starvation mode and it switches to fat burning.
 In fact, this results in the release of ketone bodies that are used as an energy source.
 A lot of people swear by this form of diet and have experienced more satiety and energy.

 As the fat starts burning, the belly fat goes through the same fate helping you lose that slowly (20).

 7. High-Intensity Interval Training (HIIT)

-HIIT might seem to be a bit but pain, but you are not doing this for a long time.
-You are doing it for 15s, 30s, relax for some time and do it again.
+HIIT might seem to be a bit of pain, but you are not doing this for a long time.
+You are doing it for 15s, or 30s, relax for some time and do it again.

 On the whole, you need to do this for 5 minutes.
 You do increase the cortisol, but it is not too much.
 However, you do increase your heart rate to your peak maximum and increase your growth hormone by three to four times (21), (22).

-Now, what it does?
+Now, what it does do?
 The growth hormone is muscle sparing and it burns fats.
 You can reverse the mechanism.
 Even though there is a little cortisol production that lasts for a few minutes, you also produce high amounts of growth hormones that work for days.

 And this makes it a highly effective tool for fat burning.